 A symphony of life in the heart of Perth.

-ECU City will be the home of Founding Pianos, ECU's internationally recognised historical keyboard instrument collection, which includes 160 rare and fine instruments, featuring Australia's First Piano.
+ECU City will be the home of ECU's internationally recognised historic keyboard instrument collection, which includes 140 rare and fine instruments.

-In what will be an advanced digital campus, the Founding Pianos gallery will offer a delightful analogue counterpoint, and will be part of the visible cultural experience for visitors to ECU City.
+In what will be an advanced digital campus, the historic piano gallery will offer a delightful analogue counterpoint, and will be part of the visible cultural experience for visitors to ECU City.

-“The Founding Pianos collection is a unique and important part of international musical history.
+“The historic piano collection is a unique and important part of international musical history.
 It will be prominent in the new campus building, displaying the historic instruments, and allowing them to be used in performances in a controlled environment to safeguard their future.”

 Roger Watts – Director, Haworth Tompkins